GuzTech/shdl6800/README.md

 As of this writing, I have somewhat caught up with [Part 3](https://www.youtube.com/watch?v=aLQqOxnVMOQ), and the initial formal verification part is also implemented.

+The following instructions have been implemented:

+- NOP
+- CLC, CLV, CLI, SEC, SEV, and SEI (with formal)
+- JMP (ext)
+- BRA, BVC, and BVS

 ## License

 shdl6800 is free and open hardware and is licensed under the [ISC licence](http://en.wikipedia.org/wiki/ISC_license).